Gov't: US Bank workers opened fake accounts for sales goals

 “For over a decade, U.S. Bank knew its employees were taking advantage of its customers by misappropriating consumer data to create fictitious accounts,” said CFPB Director Rohit Chopra, in a statement.

 A spokesman for US Bank said the bad sales practices were a legacy issue at the bank dating back to 2016, and that the bank has made significant improvements to its sales practices since then.
-The consent order reached with the CFPB acknowledges that US Bank did make improvements to its sales practices in recent years.
+The consent order reached with the CFPB acknowledges that US Bank did make improvements to its sales practices in recent years, which included no longer tying pay to opened accounts and requiring customers' consent to open new services.

 "The action by the CFPB closes out a (more than five year) investigation.
 We are pleased to put this matter behind us,” said Lee Henderson, a spokesman for the bank.